kevinhodges/dev-task-fun/README.md

 # Usage
 Once you have everything up to date and installed, you will need to first create a mongodb instance by running `mongod` in your terminal.
 Next ensure you are in the project folder in a second terminal window and run the command `npm start`, if everything goes well you will be met with a success message *'Connection to mongodb successful!'*.

 Initially, you will need to create an `authUser` in order to gain an example access token so that you can hit the `/users/` endpoint.
 Do do this, visit `/authUsers/setup`.
-This will automatically create a user account that you can test the API authentication with.
-The username is `admin` and the password is `admin_pass`.
+This will automatically create a user account that you can test the API authentication with. `name: "admin"` `password: "admin_pass"`

 Once you have done this, you will need to simulate obtaining an API key, to do this, send a `POST` request to the endpoint `/authUsers/authenticate`.
 If you have input your information correctly, you will be returned your API key, store this somewhere safe!